AirAmericas

 In the past two years alone, four accidents were recorded.

-Failed gear was determined as the cause of the most recent November 2023 fatal crash, according to the Air Force Accident Investigation Board headed by Conley.
+Failed gear was determined as the cause of the most recent November 2023 crash, according to the Air Force Accident Investigation Board headed by Conley.

 In August 2023, three US Marines died during a drill in Australia after their plane went down.